 Genuine leather is often several layers of split leather bonded together with a thin polyurethane or vinyl layer to give it strength and a uniform appearance.
 The backing is generally not visible to the end consumer.

-These are heavily processed off cuts, that are the least breathable and will never develop patina.
+These are heavily processed off-cuts, that are the least breathable and will never develop a patina.
 Unless you count surface-cracking and falling apart patina.

 And the feel is almost always like plastic.

 And the smell?

 Ever walk into a crappy shoe store and get hit by that trademark fake leather scent?
 That’s how you know you’re surrounded by genuine leather.

 Suede is well known for its signature textured feel and “napped” look.
 Often made from lamb, goat, deer, or calfskins.
 Suede is less durable, thin, and absorbs liquid very easily.

 Bonded Leather - Scraps and Slurry

 Welcome to the last stop on our tour of the leather grades.
 The absolute rock-bottom of the leather grades.